dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 App users are able to access all information that's available to the API service token.

 ## Procurement
-The dbt Snowflake Native App is available from the Snowflake Marketplace with a dbt Cloud Enterprise contract.
+The dbt Snowflake Native App is available on the [Snowflake Marketplace](https://app.snowflake.com/marketplace/listing/GZTYZSRT2R3).
+With the purchase of the listing, users will have access to the Native App and a dbt Cloud account that's on the Enterprise plan.

 If you're interested, please [contact us](matilto:sales_snowflake_marketplace@dbtlabs.com) for more information.

 ## Support
 If you have any questions about the dbt Snowflake Native App, you may [contact our Support team](mailto:dbt-snowflake-marketplace@dbtlabs.com) for help.
 Please provide information about your installation of the Native App, including your dbt Cloud account ID and Snowflake account identifier.